ncatlab/nlab-content/pages/3/1/7/1/1713/content.md

 The notion of fibration theory was created by James Wirth in his PhD thesis in 1965.
-It allows classification of what would now be called $\infty$-[[infinity-bundle|bundles]].
+It allows classification of what would now be called $\infty$-[[principal infinity-bundle|bundles]].

 ### The axioms ###